thequeenofclubs/MinecraftServer/README.md

 #### <span style="color:purple">Technical Changes</span>
 The server resource pack is now hosted on GitHub instead of my personal network to increase security.
-Network bandwitdth has been increased to 50 megabits per second for increased smoothness and less lag.
+Network bandwidth has been increased to 50 megabits per second for increased smoothness and less lag.
 Minimum theoretical ping has been decreased to 2ms.

 #### Removals